 Because God’s biggest desire is to bless his people.
 When you live a righteous life, wealth is just one of the ways that God demonstrates His blessings.
 But it’s up to you whether or not you make yourself available to receive those blessings.
 When He knows He can trust you with wealth, He knows you’ll use it wisely toward helping others and expanding His kingdom.

-But when you pursue money on your own and make it more important than Him in your life, you might get wealthy, but it won’t be a blessing in the end.
-Righteous wealth is what He wants to bless you with, and when you put Him first above all else, that’s what you’ll get.
+But when you pursue money on your own and make it more important than Him in your life, you might get indpendently wealthy, but it won’t be a blessing in the end.
+Righteous wealth is what He wants for you, and when you put Him first above all else, that’s what you’ll get.

 So What Do You Think?
-Obviously I could have gotten a lot more in depth on the subject, but my intent here is to start a discussion as much as it is to educate.
+Obviously I could have gotten a lot more in depth on the wealth and Christianity issue.
+But my intent here is to start a discussion as much as it is to educate.
 So what’s your opinion on whether or not God wants you to be rich?
 Leave a comment and let me know.

 Want to learn more?
 Here are some great resources that can help you develop your own thinking on faith and wealth even further.

 “Wealth: Is It Worth It?” by S. Truett Cathey, Founder of Chick-Fil-a